Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Data analysis

-We examine the reduction in complexity brought about by the Lasso penalty and the fusion penalties $p_N$ and $p_H$ in~\eqref{eq:org_obj_admm}.
+\paragraph{Sparsity and model complexity.} We examine the reduction in complexity brought by fused Lasso penalty in~\eqref{eq:org_obj_admm}.
 The sparsity induced by the Lasso penalty is easily measured by the proportion of non-zero coefficient estimates (see the last column of Table~\ref{tab:mc}).
-The model fitted with the fused Lasso penalty is approximately $13$\% (resp.\ $20$\%) less complex than the full-interaction model when $r = 750$ (resp.\ $r = 1500$), yet the former has much better predictive power than the latter as Table~\ref{tab:mspr} shows.
-At the same time, further sparsity induced by adopting the Lasso-only penalty does not improve the prediction performance.
-The fusion-only method does not set any parameter estimate to be exactly zero.

-We use the networks introduced in Section~\ref{sec:network} to define a model complexity (MC) measure that evaluates the effect of the fusion penalties.
-Simply put, the model represents the proportion of coefficient estimates that are not fused by the penalties $p_N$ and $p_H$, out of the total number of parameters in model in~(\ref{eq:model}), as
+We observe that the fused Lasso method returns a fitted model which sets approximately $30\%$ of the coefficients to be zero when $r = 750$, and this tendency is stronger with a smaller value of $r$.
+To evaluate the effect of the fusion penalties, define a model complexity measure